apache/sedona/docs/download/install-scala.md

 There are two ways to use a Scala or Java library with Apache Spark.
 You can user either one to run Sedona.

-* Spark interactive Scala shell: easy to start, good for new learners to try simple functions
+* Spark interactive Scala or SQL shell: easy to start, good for new learners to try simple functions
 * Self-contained Scala / Java project: a steep learning curve of package management, but good for large projects

 ## Spark Scala shell